Some links in this post may be affiliate links

 Polyscias Plant care also requires regular pruning to keep it neat, promote a bushy, compact growth and rejuvenate growth.
 Repotting is needed every 2-3 years when it has outgrown its pot as it grows best when pot-bound.
 Keep reading for more on these growing conditions and how to achieve them.

-Water your Polyscias Plant liberally during the growing season and allow the soil to dry out slightly between waterings to keep it moderately moist.
+Water your Polyscias Aralia liberally during the growing season and allow the soil to dry out slightly between waterings.
+Keep the soil moderately moist but not soggy to avoid yellow leaves.

-Water less during the cold season as growth is minimal at this time but never allow the soil to dry out completely as it may cause the Aralia Plant to drop all its leaves.
+Water less in the cold season to keep the soil slightly moist as growth is minimal at this time.
+Never allow the soil to dry out completely as it may cause the plant to drop all its leaves.

-Ensure that the pot has a drainage hole to prevent the soil from getting soggy soil as Aralia do not like to sit in soggy soil as it is prone to root-rot and death of the plant.
+Ensure that the pot has a drainage hole to prevent the soil from getting soggy.
+Aralia do not like to sit in soggy soil which can lead to root-rot and death of the plant.

-The best temperature for Aralia is an average warmth of 18-240C.
+Aralia flourish in an average warmth of 18-240C.
 Keep them away from cold drafts as it doesn't like cold temperature at all.
 Cold temperatures may result in reduced growth and leaf drop.

-Polyscias Plants will do with a humidity of 55-65%.
-If the humidity is too low, elevate humidity by setting the pot on a wet pebble tray or use a cool mist humidifier.
+Polyscias Aralia will do with a humidity of 55-65%.
+If the humidity is too low, the plants respond with brown leaf tips and aedges.
+Therefore, to elevate humidity set the pot on a wet pebble tray or use a cool mist humidifier.
 Ensure that there is good air circulation to minimize fungal diseases.
-Check out these techniques on how to raise humidity for houseplants.

 Flush out accumulated salts arising from fertilizers every 2-3 months by running a stream of water through the soil until the water comes out through the drainage holes.
 Let the stream of water run for a few minutes and repeat the process several times.

-The best potting mix for Polyscias Plants should be rich in organic matter and free-draining to prevent it from getting soggy while providing the required nutrients.
-Most all purpose potting mixes are ideal for these plants.
+The best potting mix for Polyscias Aralia should be a rich, free-draining soil to prevent it from getting soggy while providing the required nutrients.
+A mix comprosing of 2 parts potting soil, 1 part perlite or sand and 1 part peat moss or coconut coir is ideal for these plants.

-Repot Aralia Plants every 2-3 years only when they have outgrown the current pot.
-They grow best when they are pot-bound.
+Repot your Aralia Plants every 2-3 years only when they have outgrown the current pot as they grow best when pot-bound.
 Use a pot one size larger than the current one.
-Make sure that the pot has a drainage hole to avoid getting soggy soil as it can lead to root-rot.
+Make sure that the pot has a drainage hole to avoid getting soggy soil which can lead to root-rot.
 Take a look at these self watering pots on Amazon.

 Related content: How to propagate Polyscias fruticosa (Ming Aralia) in 3 Easy Ways.

-Aralia Plants (Polyscias) problems include brown leaf spots, plant dying, leaf drop, wilting, yellow leaves, pests and diseases among others.
+Aralia Plants (Polyscias) problems include plant dying, yellow leaves, falling leaves, brown leaves, pests and diseases among others.
 Keep reading for more on these problems, their remedies and solutions.

-The common pests in Aralia are spider mites especially where the air humidity is low or there is underwatering.
-Isolate the affected plant and treat with an insecticidal solution.
+The common pests in Aralia are spider mites especially in low humidity or with underwatering.
+Isolate the affected plant and treat with an insecticidal soap or neem oil.
+Ensure to follow the directions on the label.

 To discourage future pest infestation, increase the humidity; set the pot on a wet pebble tray or use a cool mist humidifier.
 Maintain the soil moderately moist and never allow the soil to dry out completely to discourage pest infestation.